CREATION & ESSENTIALS OF A VALID TRUST

 In case of movable property:

-Must comply with the conditions mentioned aforesaid or through the ownership of the
+Must comply with the conditions mentioned aforesaid or through the ownership of theproperty is transferred to trustee.

 6-COMPETENCY OF TRUST AUTHOR: